-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 - The model number.

-- Other important information.
+- Other important information (e.g., dimensions).

-Home Depot does a great job of including the most important elements in their title tag and meta description.

-It also uses structured data to highlight reviews with star ratings and price which leads us to the next tip…

-3. Mark Up Product Pages with Structured Data
+3. Mark Up Product Pages With Structured Data

-Having the correct structured data type can help your brand show up as rich snippets.
+Having the correct structured data type can help your brand appear in rich snippets.

 All product pages should have product schema and review schema, which can: